ShindouMihou/Dotenv/README.md

 ```

 Now, you might have noticed the annotation `EnvironmentItem` which is a special annotation used by this library to parse or generate environment variables.
 For parsing,
-the only value supported on the annotation is `name` but you can also set the `comment` and `value` values of the annotation to specify what comment should be generated on
+the only value supported on the annotation is `key` but you can also set the `comment` and `value` values of the annotation to specify what comment should be generated on
 generation of a new `.env` file when you call `ReflectiveDotenv#create(...)`, please read below for more information.

 ## 🔥 Generating an .env format